-In this article, we will talk about how to improve English listening skills for non native English speakers.
-We understand that learning English is not easy and convenient; therefore, we share 3 keys on how to improve your English listening skills!
+In this article, we will talk about how to improve English listening skills for non-native English speakers.
+We understand that learning English is not easy and convenient, therefore, we’ll share 3 keys on how to improve your English listening skills!

 Key #1: Expand your sources to improve your English listening skills

-download English material to your phone like podcasts and audiobooks.
+Download English resources such as podcasts and audiobooks to your phone.
 Podcasts are audio shows (English conversations) which you can download from the Internet for free.
-To listen to the podcast, you could go to your app store and search for “podcast app” and pick one.
-There is some podcasts and audiobooks available on Apple Music and Spotify as well.
-Meanwhile, you could also check out Youtube, Ted talk, movies, and other TV shows for their English-speaking videos; the most you listen, the faster your English listening skills will grow.
-The aforementioned methods are considered as passive listening. it helps make your learning more immersive and helps your brain get used to the sound and rhythm of English itself.
+You can find podcasts by searching for for “podcast app” on the app store.
+Podcasts and audiobooks are also available on Apple Music and Spotify.
+You can also check out Youtube, Ted talk, movies, and other TV shows for their English-speaking videos; the most you listen, the faster your English listening skills will grow.
+The aforementioned methods are considered as passive listening, making your learning more immersive and helping your brain get used to the sound and rhythm of English itself.

 Key #2: Practice active listening in English’s conversations

 Active Listening is completely different from passive listening.
-Active listening allows you have an engagement with the speaker.
+Active listening allows you to engage with the speaker.
 During a two-way conversation, you talk, then they talk, and it continues in this way, back and forth.
 To practice active listening, you could:

 - Use verbal signals to show that you are paying attention, that you have grasped what they are saying, and that you agree or relate to them.